brainboxdotcc/DPP/docpages/example_programs/misc/using-emojis.md

 Need your bot to use an emoji?
 Then you've come to the right place!
 Here are three examples of using emojis.

-First - Sending emoji.
+First - Sending emojis.
 You have to use its mention, which depends on the type.
 If it's a default emoji, you use the corresponding character.
 So, for example, if you wanted to send a nerd emoji, you would use the nerd unicode character.
 Now, custom emoji.
 There are two types: static and animated.
 Their mentions are `<:[name]:[id]>` and `<a:[name]:[id]>`, where `[name]` means the emoji name and `[id]` is for its ID.
 When you send such mention, it automatically gets converted into your emoji.
 Here's an example of sending emojis:

 \include{cpp} using_emojis1.cpp